tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 1. Choose a `Use Case` (e.g., "Validated Distribution Authority"), and from the `ValidationPolicy` that relates the `Use Case` to `Validations`, identify the `SingleRecord` `Validation` Tests for that `Use Case`.
 2. Run the relevant `SingleRecord` `Validation` Tests over all records in the dataset.
-3. Collect the resulting Responses (`Assertions`).
+3. Collect the resulting `Responses`.
-4. Run one or more `MultiRecord` `Measures` that take these `Assertions` as input to summarize how many quality issues exist where in the dataset.
+4. Run one or more `MultiRecord` `Measures` that take these `Responses` as input to summarize how many quality issues exist where in the dataset.
    * If there are only a small number of problems, we can fix them, and repeat the process to confirm that the fixes worked.
    * If there are a large number of problems, we can use the `MultiRecord` `Measures` to prioritize which problems to fix first, that is identify where to focus effort for improving the data quality for the `Use Case`.
 5. Act upon the results of those `MultiRecord` `Measures` to prioritize and direct `Quality Control` efforts (or filter records for `Quality Assurance`).